Other posts from the On a visit to.. series:

 What should we absolutely try when we’re there?

-Where would you take us to have a cup of coffee (or tea)?
+Where would you take us for a cup of coffee (or tea)?

 I am a huge coffee aficionado and I try to test the local beans at every small town roastery.
 Aviano in Denver is to die for, despite the price tag, First Ascent Coffee Roasters in Crested Butte is another favorite of mine where they roast their own beans, stop by the Big Shooter in Kremmling if you want to see real cowboys (not for coffee :-)).
 For tea lovers, there is an adorable authentic tea house in Boulder, while the coffee addicts can head to Boxcar Coffee Roasters and have their minds blown off.